 MASTER TERMS AND CONDITIONS

-These Master Terms and Conditions (these “Terms”) are between Taylor Data, Marketing & Analytics, Inc. , a Minnesota corporation, located at 1725 Roe Crest Drive, North Mankato, MN 56003 (“Supplier”) and the client or customer that has signed a Sales Agreement (“Client”) incorporating these Terms by reference.
-Accordingly, Supplier and Client (each, a “Party” and collectively, “Parties”), by signing the Sales Agreement and intending to be legally bound, hereby agree to these Terms that are expressly incorporated into the Sales Agreement.
+These Master Terms and Conditions (these “Terms”) are between Taylor Marketing, Data & Analytics, Inc. , a Minnesota corporation, located at 1725 Roe Crest Drive, North Mankato, MN 56003 (“Supplier”) and the client or customer that has either signed a Sales Agreement incorporating these Terms by reference or requested Work from Supplier (“Client”).
+Accordingly, Supplier and Client (each, a “Party” and collectively, “Parties”), by signing the Sales Agreement or commencing Work and intending to be legally bound, hereby agree to these Terms that are expressly incorporated into the Sales Agreement.

 1.Scope of Agreement:

-The Parties hereby acknowledge and agree that these Terms and the Sales Agreement(s) (collectively, “Agreement”) shall govern the purchase of products and performance of services described in the Sales Agreement (collectively, “Work”).
+The Parties hereby acknowledge and agree that these Terms, the attached Exhibits and the Sales Agreement(s) (collectively, “Agreement”) shall govern any and all of Client’s purchase or license of any products or services from Supplier, as may be more described in the Sales Agreement (collectively, “Work”).

 (a) Term .
 The term shall commence and continue in accordance with and as set forth in the applicable Sales Agreement (“Term”).
 If a Term extends beyond the expiration or termination of this Agreement, each such unexpired Sales Agreement shall continue in effect for the duration of the Term and the provisions of this Agreement shall survive and only apply to such unexpired Sales Agreement, until the expiration or earlier termination of the same, as permitted hereunder.